KagamiDigital/salt-autofi/README.md

 ## Introduction

-The asset manager repository is a starter pack for Salt asset managers.
+salt-autofi is a starter pack for asset managers and enthusiasts.
 By using our software, you can propose transactions to Salt accounts where you are an authorized signer.
-Instructions are for testnet access.
-Production access is available on request.
+Instructions are for testnet access (testnet.salt.space).
+Production (app.salt.space) access is available on request.

 ## Pre-requisites

 ### Technical pre-requisites

-Node.js is a required dependency to be able to install and run the asset manager repository.
+Node.js is a required dependency to be able to install and run salt-autofi.
 [Install Node.js](https://nodejs.org/en/download/package-manager).

 ### Other pre-requisites